Ahmed-Magdy-Talaat/social-media-website/README.md

 1. Click on the "+" icon to create a new post.
 2. Snap or choose a photo from your gallery. 📷
-3. Use the editing tools to enhance your photo. 🎨
-4. Add a caption and hashtags.
+3. Add a caption and hashtags.
-5. Click "Post" to share your creation with the world! 🌍
+4. Click "Post" to share your creation with the world! 🌍

 <!-- Following People -->
 ## Following People